Alexa PenaVega: Early life

 Vega has six siblings, including actress Makenzie Vega.
 She moved with her family to California when she was four years old.
-As a teenager she was homeschooled.
+As a teenager, she was homeschooled.

 Career

-Acting

-In 1996, at the age of 8, Vega starred as young Jo Harding in Twister.
+In 1996, at the age of eight, Vega starred as young Jo Harding in Twister.
 She guest-starred in numerous television shows and films, including ER, Follow the Stars Home, Ghost Whisperer, and The Bernie Mac Show.
 She became known worldwide in 2001 for her role as "Carmen Cortez" in Spy Kids.
-The first Spy Kids film was a huge success, and two sequels, Spy Kids 2: The Island of Lost Dreams and Spy Kids 3-D: Game Over were filmed.
+The first Spy Kids film was a huge success, and two sequels, Spy Kids 2: The Island of Lost Dreams and Spy Kids 3-D: Game Over, were filmed.
 During the shooting of the three films she performed most of her own stunts.
 In 2011, Vega appeared in the sequel, Spy Kids: All the Time in the World, as a grown Carmen Cortez.

 She was named one of the year's hottest teen celebrities in the July 2003 issue Vanity Fair.
 In 2004, Vega finished filming two films: Sleepover and State's Evidence.
 The following year, she starred in the Lifetime television film Odd Girl Out, as a victim of cyber-bullying.
 In 2006, she starred in another made-for-TV movie, Walkout; and finished filming Remember the Daze, which was released in limited theaters in April 2007.
 She completed filming Repo!
 The Genetic Opera, which was released in 2008.
 Vega was confirmed as the lead role in Helix, written and directed by Aram Rappaport, which began filming in Chicago in March 2008.
 She was originally cast in the 2009 Robert Rodriguez film Shorts, however, due to her being in Australia for the filming of Broken Hill, she had to be recast.
 She was replaced by Kat Dennings.
 She appeared on Broadway in Hairspray, as Penny.
 In 2009, she played Ruby Gallagher on the ABC Family television sitcom Ruby & the Rockits, which also starred Patrick and David Cassidy.